 These therapies are about helping people change easily and effortlessly.
 They are all solution focused techniques and have been found to create change relatively quickly and have lasting positive effects.
-I am here to listen and appreciate how you might be feeling during your heart attack recovery.
-You are not alone, I have been through this too.
+I am here to listen and appreciate how you might be feeling a life changing event.
+You are not alone, I have been through many of these too.

 You have power to change!